quaksil/sma-booktrading/README.md

 Once a seller agent is contacted, this scenario can be expected:

 - A seller receives a CFP (Call for Proposal) and proposes their book for a certain price (if available quantity wise and availability wise).

 - The seller receives an offer from a buyer (20% strategy for example), and processes the offer, if it is higer than their original maximum discount, they will ofer a percentage between 1% for example and their maximum discount 10% for example.

-- The buyer will deny that offer and so, the seller offers another discount that can be between half of the maximum discount and the original maximum discount (if last offer was less than half of the original maximum discount) OR offer the maximum discount immediately if the last offer was more than half the maximum.
+- The buyer will deny that offer and so, the seller offers another discount that can be between half of the maximum discount and the original maximum discount (if last offer was less than half of the original maximum discount) or offer the maximum discount immediately if the last offer was more than half the maximum.

-- A buyer will deny that offer again (10%<20%) for example so the buyer will send a final offer that is between the maximum discount (10%) and the strategy (20%).
+- A buyer will deny that offer again (10% < 20%) for instace so the buyer will send a final offer that is between the maximum discount (10%) and the strategy (20%).

-- A seller can accept or refuse based on the new percentage (if 18% for example for a 1000 priced book, the offer is denied because the minimum price for that book was 850 and 18% discount from 1000 is less than 850).
+- A seller can accept or refuse based on the new percentage (example, if 18% for a 1000 priced book, the offer is denied because the minimum price for that book was 850 and 18% discount from 1000 is less than 850).

-- If a seller accepts (a 15% offer for example), they will send an approval and await an approval from the buyer, if not received that means a buyer found a better offer.
+- If a seller accepts (a 15%), they will send an approval and await an approval from the buyer, if not received that means a buyer found a better offer.

 Other use cases:
 - A seller can inform the buyer that the book is unavailabe, the last book was just sold or out of stock.